dkpatil707/CrudOperation/README.md

 # React + Vite

+Crud Operation Project
+This is With help create Vite + React js
+for intiallation

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: